techvineesh/Quality-control-log/README.md

 cd log-query-interface

 Replace placeholders like `your_username`, `your_project_name`, and `[insert ... here]` with appropriate values relevant to your project.
 You can also customize and expand upon this template as needed to provide more detailed information about your project.
+Usage
+Log Ingestor:

+Run log_ingestor.py to capture logs from your application's APIs and write them to log files.
+Query Interface:

+Run query_interface.py to launch the CLI.
+Enter your search criteria as prompted.
+View search results displayed in the console.
+Configuration
+Modify config.json to customize logging configurations such as log levels and file paths for the Log Ingestor.
+Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request.

+License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Acknowledgments
+This project was inspired by [insert inspiration here].
+Special thanks to [insert contributor names here] for their contributions.